ECHORR SS Rules – effective 08/03/20

 - Squishing of the idler post is permitted.

-- Only an original Aurora T-Jet pancake gray armature with a maximum of two laminations, with its original Commutator, and all of its original unmodified windings may be used.
+- Original Aurora T-Jet pancake gray armature with a maximum of two laminations, with its original Commutator, and all of its original unmodified windings may be used.
+Dash 3 lam arms 16+ ohms are allowed.
 The armature may be balanced and trued.
 The use of glue between comm gaps is allowed in this class.
-Shims between the armature and top plate are not allowed.
+Shims between the armature and top plate are allowed.

 - Any flat top and bottom carbon/copper motor brushes are allowed.
 Brushes may be scored with one score line or an X. Brush Tensioners may be slightly “dimpled” to prevent brush spinning.
 No exaggerated deep cuts or crevices allowed; this will be checked for at tech.